 Empower your team to do the work, giving them the ability to create their own tasks within the envelopes of the project plan.
 Allowing them to create tasks, re-estimate time remaining whenever they log hours and adjust the expected timelines given their personal client knowledge, the people doing the work get the pros of an agile experience and the business benefits by understanding what's really happening.
-This promotes trust between the team and the reliability of the project management system.
+This helps fight MSP employee burnout and promotes trust between the team and the reliability of the project management system.

 Try Accelo today to see how your MSP can leverage the best of both waterfall and agile to pursue adaptive project management opportunities: try it today by signing up for a trial!